tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ## Thonny-py5mode Tasks > Original

-*Task 1: Coding for simple loops 1.*
+*Task 1: Coding simple loops.*

-*Complete the following programming exercises using python programming language:*
+*Complete the following exercises using the Python programming language:*
-- *Print first 10 numbers using while loop (e.g., 1, 2, 3, ..., 8, 9, 10)*
+- *Print the first 10 numbers using a while loop (e.g., 1, 2, ..., 10)*
-- *Print first 10 even numbers using for loop (e.g., 2, 4, ..., 18, 20)*
+- *Print the first 10 even numbers using a for loop (e.g., 2, 4, ..., 20)*
-- *Print first 10 odd numbers using while loop (e.g., 1, 3, ..., 17, 19)*
+- *Print the first 10 odd numbers using a while loop (e.g., 1, 3, ..., 19)*
-- *Print sum of first 10 numbers using for loop*
+- *Print the sum of the first 10 numbers using a for loop*

 ---

-## Thonny-py5mode Tasks > replacement
+## Thonny-py5mode Tasks > Replacement
-### Mitigate GenAI misuse through graphics, without increasing task complexity?
+### Mitigate GenAI misuse through graphics -- without increasing task complexity?

 ---